MajidKouki/stock-forecaster/README.md

 As the program is opened, a financial disclaimer will appear to ensure the user is aware any risks that may arise from following the advice given by the software.
 After agreeing to it, the program takes the following user data:

+* Stock or Crypto data
 * Stock Ticker - ex.
-SPY
+SPY or BTC
 * Timeframe - Either 1Day, 1Hour or 1Min
 * Forecast Length - Defaults are 30 days, 720 hours, or 1440 minutes
-* Data Start Date - Default is 2018-01-01
+* Data Start Date - Default is 2020-01-01
 * Data End Date - Default is current date on system
-* Filename - Defaults are 1 & 2
+* Filename - Defaults are {ticker}{length}{timeframe}Forecast, Signals, Trends. ex.
+SPY30DayTrends

 Many of these have default values outside of the stock ticker, which is required to run the program.
 After all values have been provided, the program will pull data using the Alpaca API, prepare it, use it with the Prophet model, and save a forecast plot and a trend plot to the 'imgs' folder.
 Program now creates a third plot displaying EMA 14 and EMA 28 as well as buy and sell signals for a basic trade strategy recommendation.